Got a question? We got an answer!

 Q. Will Joureyland be offered for my kids?

-A. Currently, we plan to begin offering Journey Land on August 2nd, during both services, for kids birth through Kindergarten.
-We plan to begin offering Journey Land for all ages in the near future.
-Parents are strongly encouraged to familiarize themselves with the new COVID-19 check in predecessors and class room precautions.
+A. Journey Land is offered for kids birth through 5th grade.
+Parents are strongly encouraged to familiarize themselves with the new COVID-19 check in procedures and class room precautions.
 Thank you for your patience as we discern the programming that will best serve Fox Valley.
-We apologize for any inconvenience this may cause to families coming to church together.

 Q. Will children be allowed in the services?